irynahan/JavaScript/README.md

  - freestyle project: to receive a XML report:
 	  -  to the file command --reporters cli,junit --reporter-junit-export newman/report.xml
 	  -  to the post actions junit 'newman/report.xml'

+# Using Git to version collections
+- git can be used to obtain a history of changes into the collections and go to the previous versions
+- git helps to organize a team collaboration
+- code review is possible
+- data is stored locally